ChanthMiao/ghc-wiki-mirror/Compiling-Case-Expressions-in-ghc.md

 	.quad	.LcY1
 	.quad	.LcY1
 ```
 Jump tables have an O(1) cost of finding the  target label but they come with their own costs.
 First, they take precious space in the cpu cache, space that would typically be used for instructions themselves.
-Second, they obscure the continuation instruction, so the cpu can do no pre-fetching or analysis of the rest of the instruction stream until the actual array is indexed and the target fetched -- this decreases instruction level parallelism.
+Moreover we sometimes tolerate missing values which end up as entries in the array that are never read, wasting even more space.
+Second (and more importantly), they obscure the continuation instruction, so the cpu can do no pre-fetching or analysis of the rest of the instruction stream until the actual array is indexed and the target fetched -- this decreases instruction level parallelism.

 In this case it only takes a minute of come up with a better plan:
 ```